 Literally, a mill means one thousandth.
 For tax purposes, each mill generates $1 of taxes for every $1,000 of assessed value.

-If you own the property where the business is located, you are subject to Township property tax.
-Both real and tangible property are subject to property taxes; however, property tax on tangible property (inventory/fixed assets) is being phased out by the State of Ohio.
+If you own the property where your business is located, you are subject to township property tax for real property (land and buildings).
+Property tax on tangible property (inventory and fixed assets) has been eliminated by the State of Ohio.
 Businesses and employees are not subject to any local income tax for income earned in the township.